randym32/Anki.Vector.Documentation/documents/guides/Vector character design guide.md

 > Saccadic Eye Movement "using well timed shifting of the eyes.
 The shift
 > could be motivated by the internal thoughts or feelings of the character
 > while they are presented with a moment of quietness or thought.
 There the
-> relative pace of the shfts gives indication to the speed of the unfolding of
+> relative pace of the shifts gives indication to the speed of the unfolding of
 > thoughts in the head or the emotional energy of the moment.
 If the darts are
 > fast paced and come quickly one after the other it can indicate a great
 > flurry of thought or a rapid firing of emotional energy.
 Slower pace